A well-balanced room with a perfect acoustic level is a key factor to the performance and well-being of workers all over the world.

 Stories

-Designed with a commitment to sustainability, BuzziSpace's mycelium-based acoustic panels are 100% grown and crafted from local organic waste materials in Europe, serving as a fully biodegradable alternative to other acoustic panels in the company’s award-winning catalog.
+Designed with a commitment to sustainability, BuzziSpace's mycelium-based acoustic panels harness the intricate root structure of fungi, which is 100% grown and crafted from local organic waste materials in Europe, serving as a fully biodegradable alternative to other acoustic panels in the company's award-winning catalog.

 Stories